 The angle can be estimated over a 180 or 360 degree range, depending on the number of channels adopted and microphone placement.

+The software is based on STM32Cube technology.
 Information regarding STM32Cube is available on www.st.com at http://www.st.com/stm32cube.

 - 180 or 360 degree range